vojtechruz/vojtechruzicka-blog/src/posts/field-dependency-injection-considered-harmful/index.md

 ## Constructor vs Setter Injection

 So the Field injection may not be the way to go.
-What\'s left?
+What's left?
 Setters and Constructors.
 Which one should be used?

 ### Setters

 Setters should be used to inject optional dependencies.
 The class should be able to function when they are not provided.
 The dependencies can be changed anytime after the object is instantiated.
 That may on may not be an advantage depending on the circumstances.
 Sometimes it is desirable to have an immutable object.
-Sometimes it is good to change the object\'s collaborators at runtime - such as JMX managed MBeans.
+Sometimes it is good to change the object's collaborators at runtime - such as JMX managed MBeans.

 The official recommendation from [Spring 3.x documentation](http://docs.spring.io/spring/docs/3.1.x/spring-framework-reference/html/beans.html#d0e2778) encourages the use of setters over constructors: